Vaesea/Adel-Journey/README.md

 - [ ] Metal Tower (A tall tower that leads to a cloudy sky)
 - [ ] Cloudy Sky (You must go here if you wanna reach the Sky Castle)
-- [ ] Sky Castle (Scary castle, as it's the final world after all) The name of the island is Emperor Island.
+- [ ] Sky Castle (Scary castle, as it's the final world after all)

+The name of the island is Emperor Island, named after Emperor Penguins.
+It also just so happens the main villain is an Emperor Penguin.

 ## How to build the game
 It's not even been worked on yet, why would you wanna build it right now?